cloudberrydb/cloudberrydb/gpMgmt/bin/README.gpexpand.md

-New segments can't and shouldn't be visible to other processes (user connections and auxiliary processes) until they are added to `gp_segment_ configuration` so others can know about their existance and information;
+New segments can't and shouldn't be visible to other processes (user connections and auxiliary processes) until they are added to `gp_segment_ configuration` so others can know about their existence and information;

 Each global transaction will fetch or update a snapshot of `gp_segment_ configuration` at the beginning of transaction, so new segments can be used in